-Richard has been an Assistant Coroner since 2011 and has provided representation at inquests throughout his career.
+Sat as an Assistant Coroner between 2011 and 2016 and has provided representation at inquests throughout his career.
 He has appeared in a large number of complicated inquests, often relating to treatment provided to detained and voluntary psychiatric patients and often in cases where the coroner has summoned a jury.
 In many of the inquests where he has provided representation to bereaved families coroners have considered there to have been serious failures in care warranting findings of ‘neglect’.

 Richard’s practice requires him to have a detailed understanding of the rules of professional conduct as they apply to medical professionals.
 Several of the cases that he has been involved in have culminated in references and complaints to the GMC and NMC.
 He is happy to advise on issues relating to professional conduct and provide representation in Disciplinary Tribunals.

 Richard regularly undertakes cases in the Coroner’s Court involving alleged breach of Article 2.
-He has also been involved in a number of claims for damages on behalf of victims and has been involved in several recent cases where family members bringing claims following a breach of a vulnerable patient’s Article 2 rights have recovered damages exceeding £100,000.
-He has recently advised families campaigning for an inquiry into poor standards in Welsh Hospitals, which has received national media coverage and led to questions in Parliament.
+He has also been involved in a number of claims for damages on behalf of victims and has been involved in numerous cases where family members bringing claims following a breach of a vulnerable patient’s Article 2 rights have recovered damages exceeding £100,000.

 Richard is recognised as a leading personal injury and clinical negligence specialist and is occasionally called upon to provide advice and consultancy services to lawyers and advocates conducting claims in other jurisdictions.
 He is happy to advise on the management of complex injury claims being brought outside of jurisdiction and manage and analyse expert evidence and his experience of conducting complicated clinical claims can be of value to legal professionals wherever they are based.